Emerging Scholar Award, American Political Sciencr Assoation Section on Political Organizations and Parties, 2020.

 Affiliated Scholar, Stone Center on Socio-Economic Inequality, The Graduate Center, City University of New York, 2019-2021.

-Winner (with co-authors Matto Mildenberger and Leah Stokes) of the American Political Science Association's Jack Walker Award for a published article that makes an outstanding contribution to research and scholarship on political organizations and parties.
-The article, "Legislative Staff and Representation in Congress," appears in the American Political Science Review 113 (1), 2018.
+Winner (with co-authors Matto Mildenberger and Leah Stokes) of the American Political Science Association's Jack Walker Award for a published article that makes an outstanding contribution to research and scholarship on political organizations and parties, 2019.

 Winner of the American Political Science Association's Harold D. Lasswell Prize for best PhD dissertation in the field of public policy, 2017.

 Winner of the American Political Science Association's Fiona McGillivray Prize for best paper in political economy presented at the previous year's APSA annual meeting, 2017.

 Winner of the Midwest Political Science Association's Patrick J. Fett Award for best paper presented at the MPSA annual meeting on Congress and the presidency, 2017.

 PhD in Sociology and Social Policy, 2016.
 Assistant Professor, School of Criminal Justice, University at Albany, State University of New York.
 Faculty Affiliate, University of Chicago Crime Lab.

 Awarded the University at Albany President’s Award for Exemplary Public Engagement, 2019.
 Hureau's Seminar in Public Criminology was recognized for creating innovative service and partnership projects that address the complexities of the criminal justice system.

 PhD in Public Policy, 2016.
 Assistant Professor, Goldman School of Public Policy, University of California, Berkeley.
 Co-director, The People Lab